Pharmacology & Experimental Therapeutics

 - GMS PM 810 Current Topics in Pharmacological Sciences (2 cr)

-- ENG BE 790 Biomedical Engineering Seminar (no cr)
+- ENG BE 790 Biomedical Engineering Seminar (0 cr)

 Laboratory Rotations—4 credits

-Biomedical Engineering (BME) applicants with interest in the pharmacological sciences are encouraged to consider interdisciplinary training through participation in the National Institute of General Medical Sciences (NIGMS) PhD Interdepartmental Training Program in Biomolecular Pharmacology.
-BME students in this program develop expertise in the pharmacological sciences through additional courses taken at Boston University School of Medicine (Foundations in Biomedical Sciences, Molecular Neurobiology & Pharmacology, Laboratory Techniques in Modern Pharmacology, Systems Pharmacology & Therapeutics, and Current Topics in the Pharmacological Sciences) and through research training with a Training Program faculty member.
-Current BME faculty participants include Professors Irving Bigio, Mark Grinstaff, Catherine Klapperich, Tyrone Porter, Joyce Wong, and Muhammad Zaman.
+Biomedical Engineering (BME) students with interest in the pharmacological sciences are encouraged to consider interdisciplinary training through participation in the National Institute of General Medical Sciences (NIGMS) PhD Interdepartmental Training Program in Biomolecular Pharmacology.
+BME students in this program develop expertise in the pharmacological sciences through additional courses taken at Boston University School of Medicine including Molecular and Translational Pharmacology, Molecular Neurobiology and Pharmacology or Cancer Biology and Genetics, Systems Pharmacology & Therapeutics, and Current Topics in the Pharmacological Sciences, and through research training with a Training Program faculty member.
+Current BME faculty participants include Professors Irving Bigio, Mark Grinstaff, Xue Han, Catherine Klapperich, Tyrone Porter, Joyce Wong, and Muhammad Zaman.

 Applicants should indicate their interest in this interdisciplinary program in the personal statement of the BME application form in order to be considered for participation and possible stipend and tuition support from the NIGMS training grant after the first year in the program.